mwong510ca/15Puzzle_OptimalSolver/README.md

 Read [Solver Enhancement - advanced version] for details.

 ----
+###Connection options
+Support standalone application and multiusers application.
+* Standalone - reference collection will be stored in a local file.
+If user started multiple applications on the same machine.
+Reference collection will not be in sync.
+* RMI support multiuser application - Mulitple applications will access the same reference collection instance and storage through RMI service.
+If connection is lost, it will resume to standalone connection without terminate the application.

+###GUI (Coming soon!)

 ###Console applications (screen recordings on youtube)
 option 1 - demo [self learning feature] | text file [sample output 1]
 option 2 - [compare enhancement] | text file [sample output 2]